Cart

 No products in the cart.

-The Keeper of Lost Things (New York, NY, William Morrow, an imprint of Harper Collins Publishers, 2017) is a novel that I abandoned after the first couple of chapters.
-I usually try to plow through […]
+I am writing this review because I feel obliged to understand why I abandoned the The Keeper of Lost Things after the first couple of chapters.
+I usually try to plow through any book I […]

 In her forward to The Gift by Lewis Hyde, Margaret Atwood says: “If you want to write, paint, sing, compose, act, or make films, read The Gift.
 It will help keep you sane.”
 This is […]

-As an artist I depend on writers to put into words their thoughts on some of the issues that all artists perennially grapple with.
-What is the point of making art?
-What is useful or […]
+As an artist I depend on writers to put into words their thoughts on some of the issues that philosophers perennially grapple with: Good, Evil, Transcendence & The Divine.
+A work of art is sometimes […]

 Now that I am once again living on an island, Island Time is a real phenomenon.
 It feels like there is more time but the priorities for how to use it have shifted.
 It is […]